Best DVR for cord cutters

 The best OTA DVR for most cord-cutters

-The recent introduction of the Tablo Dual DVR, with its 64GB of internal storage, hasn’t changed our opinion that the older Tablo DVR is the best choice for most people.
+The Tablo Dual Lite DVR launched in late March, and it replaces the old two-tuner model as the best choice for most people.
 This whole-home solution streams recordings to nearly any connected device.
-Plug in an external hard drive and an antenna, then connect the Tablo box to your network over Wi-Fi or ethernet, and you can stream live or recorded TV through the Tablo app on phones, tablets, computers, media streamers, and smart TV.
+Plug in an external hard drive and an antenna, connect the Tablo box to your network over Wi-Fi or ethernet, and you can stream live or recorded TV through the Tablo app on phones, tablets, computers, media streamers, and smart TVs.
+(While Tablo offers a pricier DVR with 64GB of built-in storage, the Lite version is cheaper even after you factor in an external 1TB of 2TB hard drive, plus it has a faster 802.11ac Wi-Fi connection.)

 Tablo is simple to set up, has broad device support, and offers common DVR functions such as live TV time-shifting and catching up with recordings in progress.
-Best of all, you never have to switch inputs from the streaming box you’re already using.
-Those pluses help compensate for Tablo’s sometimes-inferior recording quality, lack of granular recording options, and occasional glitches.
+In recent months, all Tablo models have also gained more recording options and reduced loading times for live TV.
+Best of all, you never need to switch inputs from the streaming box you’re already using.
+Those pluses help compensate for Tablo’s audio and video quality, which doesn't compare to native broadcast quality, and its lack of ad-skipping features.

 The best OTA DVR for just one TV